• Skip to primary navigation

 • Discard the cooking water as it is very bitter and not palatable.

-• Saute the Italian sausage, julienne onion, and chopped garlic in a pan with some butter.
-Keep the ingredients moving, either by shaking the pan or stirring, to prevent them from burning as the sausage browns.
+• Sauté the Italian sausage, julienned onion, and chopped garlic in a pan with some butter.
+Keep all the ingredients moving, shaking the pan or stirring, to prevent them from burning as the sausage browns.

 • Once the onion starts to turn translucent, you can add the cooked fiddleheads to the pan.

-• Toss the noodles in the pan with the sauteed fiddleheads, sausage, and onion.
+• Once the pasta is finished cooking, toss the penne pasta in the pan with the sautéed fiddleheads, sausage, and onion.
 Season the whole pan with salt and freshly cracked pepper.

 Nutrition